Changing

 |

 Work with potential alternative gas and liquid suppliers to define a supply system optimized around your needs; then commit to accepting the best proposal if the incumbent does not beat it.
 Make the incumbent's "last look" a last look.
 Allowing your current supplier to come back with a modified offer, after initially declining to meet or beat your best competitive proposal, is not fair play, and can have unexpected consequences.
 Accepting "last minute" revised offers from your incumbent may be risky.
-The offer may be conditioned on receiving higher-level management approvals that may not materialize.
-If that attractive (but not yet approved) incumbent offer is withdrawn or modified prior to formal signing of a new contract, you may be left with no alternative but to continue buying from the your current supplier under less favorable terms than you could have received from others because there is no longer be enough time to install a new supply system prior to the end of the current supply period. |

 |